strapi/documentation/docusaurus/docs/dev-docs/data-management.md

 # Data Management System

 :::callout 🚧 Feature under development
 The data management system is under development.
 Not all use cases are covered by the initial release.
 You can provide feedback about desired functionality on the [Strapi feedback website](https://feedback.strapi.io).
-Significant releases for this feature include:

-- v4.6.0: Data export and Data import,
-- Beta release: Data transfer.

 :::

 Occasionally, you need to move data out of or into a Strapi instance.
 This is possible with the data management system which uses CLI-based commands: